Chill-Astro/PyCalc-JE/Readme.txt

 To Build and Run this Project, you need to have JDK installed on your machine.

-To Compile from source,
+To Compile from source :

 javac *.java

 If using precompiled PyCalc_JE.class, JDK-24 or higher is required.

 Once compiled do this :

-jar cfm PyCalc-JE.jar manifest.txt PyCalc_JE.class OpenScan.class
+jar cfm PyCalc-JE.jar manifest.txt PyCalc_JE.class OpenScan.class Net_Update.class

-To run the CUI App,
+To run the CUI App :

 java -jar PyCalc-JE.jar

-If using .exe, make sure to have JDK / JRE installed.
-To make this new .jar as an .exe, use Launch4j to do it.
+To convert to a Windows .exe or Linux Executable, use GraalVM as given :

+native-image -jar PyCalc-JE.jar PyCalc-JE --enable-url-protocols=https

+Another method to turn it into a .exe is by using Launch4j to do it.
 JRE can be bundled too!

 Hope this helps,